geoffmcnamara/companionway/content/post/vim_scriptable_templates.md

 ```

-For what it is worth, the inclusion of `<!--more-->` is hugo's trigger for cutting of a summary block.
+For what it is worth, the inclusion of `<!--more-->` is hugo's trigger for cutting off a summary block.

 Two embedded scripts are here and I will leave it to you to research cypher their workings.